 Applicants should outline their interest, qualifications, and hopes for this position in a 300- to 500-word personal statement and submit electronically to Dr. Alexis Easley, firstname.lastname@example.org by June 1st.
 Please include the names of two faculty members in the English department who are willing to serve as academic references.
 Contact Dr. Easley with any questions.

 Students are strongly encouraged to present papers at academic conferences.
-Calls for papers are frequently posted in the English department and forwarded to students by email; additional information about conferences can be found on our Conferences web page.
+Calls for Papers (CFP's) are frequently posted in the English department and forwarded to students by email; additional information about conferences can be found on our Conferences web page.
 Students attending conferences and presenting a paper may request a conference participation grant once each academic year.
 Conference Participation Grant Application forms must be submitted to the Graduate Program Director for prior approval and should include written confirmation of the student’s participation.
 The maximum amount of Conference Participation Grant Award per academic year per student is $500, pending the director's approval.
-The grant will be disbursed after the paper has been delivered at the conference and a Student Reimbursement Request form with the original receipts has been submitted to the Graduate Program Coordinator for processing.
+The grant will be disbursed after the paper has been delivered at the conference and the original receipts have been submitted to the Graduate Program Coordinator for processing.